James of Vitry: Reliquary at Oignies

-In 2015, the CROMIOSS project, led by the Archaeological Society of Namur (SAN) in partnership with several Belgian universities and research institutes, undertook an interdisciplinary scientific study around the reliquary of Jacques de Vitry, located in the church of Saint Marie d'Oigines in Belgium.
-Anthropological, isotopic and genetic analyses indicated a high likelihood that the remains were in fact those of Jacques de Vitry.
+In 2015, the CROMIOSS project, led by the Archaeological Society of Namur (SAN) in partnership with several Belgian universities and research institutes, undertook an interdisciplinary scientific study around the reliquary of James of Vitry, located in the church of Saint Marie d'Oigines in Belgium.
+Anthropological, isotopic and genetic analyses indicated a high likelihood that the remains were in fact those of James of Vitry.
 His unique parchment mitre was also analysed.
 Forensic work on the skull, supplemented with DNA evidence, also allowed for the creation of a visual reconstruction of what the bishop might have looked like.
 The remains were reinterred at Oignies in 2019.